 According to a report by First Sight, 73% of Gen Zers are willing to pay 10% more for an item if they know it’s sustainable.
 So you can add a “values” section to your “about” page or create an entirely separate page on your site.
 You can dedicate a series of posts or a standalone post on your social media channels explaining your values to your followers.

 You can pin these posts to the top of your Instagram, LinkedIn, or even TikTok pages, so they’re easily discoverable later.
 Content marketing is another area where you can express your core values.
 You can publish original blog posts, thought leadership content, videos, or even podcast episodes that explain how your values relate to the products you sell.

 12. Leverage social media to sell your products

-Social media channels are often only exploited by brands for marketing and organic presence.
+Brands often exploit Social media channels for marketing and organic presence.
 However, they can do much more.
-You can sell your products directly through the social media channels your followers are on.
-Social media selling gives eCommerce businesses the chance to make any social media post sellable.
+You can sell your products directly through your followers’ social media channels.
+Social media selling allows eCommerce businesses to make any social media post sellable.
 It’s simply using online social tools to engage in relationship-building strategies that have always been the foundation of good sales professionals.
-This gives you the opportunity to participate in the buying decision.
+This allows you to participate in the buying decision.

 Learn more about: How To Sell On Social Media Here

 You don’t always have to raise prices to weather a recession.
 With creative strategies to increase the value and volume of your orders, you can still generate solid numbers, even when you’re tightening your belt.
 You may have lower margins, but at least you’ll be able to keep your business running.